IkBenOlie5/EEG/README.md

 ![Head](images/head.png "Head")

 The voltage difference oscillations between the 2nd and 3rd electrodes are the target alpha waves, which is then fed to the circuit to be amplified and filtered.
+We think that the reason why this is, is because of the [Einthoven triangle](https://en.wikipedia.org/wiki/Einthoven%27s_triangle), just like an ECG (electrocardiogram).

 ## Circuit
 For the explanation of the circuit, see the [hardware file](hardware.md).